These Healthy Chicken Tikka Masala Rice Bowls are a delicious one pot dinner idea that comes together with pantry staples.

 - 1/4 tsp cinnamon

 - Mix Tikka Masala spices together.
-In a large plastic bag, toss chicken with yogurt, salt, garlic, ginger, lemon juice and half of the tikka spice mix.
-Let marinade at least 20-30 min, and start cooking rice according to package directions.
+In a large plastic bag, toss chicken with yogurt, salt, garlic, ginger, lemon juice and half of the tikka spice mix (save the other half for another time!).
+Let marinade sit at least 20-30 min, and start cooking rice according to package directions.

 - Meanwhile, melt butter in a large skillet.
 Add onions and cook for 2-3 min.
 Add tomatoes, salt and broth and bring to a boil.
 Simmer for 10 min.
 Puree mixture with an immersion blender, or pour into a regular blender and let cool a bit before blending (so it doesn't explode everywhere!)

 - Add chicken to tomato mixture, and let simmer on med-low heat, covered, for 15-20 min until chicken is cooked through.
 Add red pepper and green beans within the last 5 min of cooking time.
-Stir in whipping cream and serve with basmati rice and cilantro.
+Stir in sour cream or Greek yogurt and serve with basmati rice and cilantro.
 This meal also freezes well!